PrincetonUniversity/removing_tedium/README.md

 ## Authorship

-This guide was created by Jonathan Halverson and members of Princeton Research Computing.
+This guide was created by Jonathan Halverson with contributions from William Wichser and members of Princeton Research Computing.